home-assistant/home-assistant.io/source/_integrations/google_mail.markdown

 title: Google Mail
 description: Instructions on how to use Google Mail in Home Assistant.
 ha_category:
-  - Utility
+  - Notifications
 ha_iot_class: Cloud Polling
 ha_release: '2023.2'
 ha_config_flow: true
 ha_domain: google_mail
 ha_platforms:
+  - notify
   - sensor
 ha_codeowners:
   - '@tkdrob'
-ha_integration_type: integration
+ha_integration_type: device
 ---

 The Google Mail integration allows you to connect your [Google Mail](https://mail.google.com) to Home Assistant.
 The integration adds a service to allow you to set an email auto-response for when you go on vacation.
+A `notify` service is also added allowing you to draft or send emails in plain text.

 ## Prerequisites